moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 - Co-wrote published a `journal article on SymPy`_ which won the most cited PeerJ article in 2017 and already has more than 100 citations.
-- Lead organizer of the International Cycling Safety Conference, Davis, CA Sept.
+- Lead organizer of the `2017 International Cycling Safety Conference`_, Davis, CA Sept.
 20-23 2017.
 Attracted 170+ international attendees, attracted local press coverage, and two conference papers from my group were presented.
 - Published a `journal article in JOSS`_ on trajectory optimization and parameter identification with direct collocation.